-If SAIVE predicts that a car will impact a nearby person, their turn signal will automatically flash even if the driver hasn't turned on their blinker.
-The key is that false positives have minimal consequence.
+If SAIVE predicts that a car’s near-future trajectory will impact a nearby person, their turn signal will automatically flash, even if the driver hasn't turned on their blinker.
+The key is that false positive turn signals have minimal consequences.

 "Dooring" is when the opened door of a parked car collides with a biker.
 If SAIVE predicts this will happen, a notification will be projected onto the car window and the door will be temporarily locked.

 A "halo'd" object is similar to a smart object, constantly producing data about it's environment.
 In response to passionate interviews, we intentionally chose to halo the smart phones of cyclists instead of the bikes themselves.
 Location and velocity data can be captured by a smart phone in the pocket or backpack of a cyclist.

 Drivers already have the potential to be predictable through normal driving activity.
 The speed of the car, angle of the steering wheel, weight on the seat cushion, and many other variables can already be analyzed.